 The handlebar controls the steering of the snowmobile.
 As the handlebar is rotated to right or left, the skis are turned right or left to steer the snowmobile.

 Fast reverse while turning, could result in loss of stability and control.

 Throttle Lever

-Throttle lever is located on the RH side of handlebar.
+Throttle lever is located on the RH side of handlebar

-Designed to be thumb activated.
 When squeezed, it increases the engine speed.
-When released, engine speed returns automatically to idle
+When released, engine speed returns automatically to idle.